How to overcome left side paralysis and right side paralysis after stroke

 When a stroke is massive, sometimes it can cause paralysis:

-- A stroke on the right side of the brain can lead to left side paralysis
+- Right side strokes can lead to left side paralysis

 - Left side strokes can lead to right side paralysis